FAQs

 Foster Family FAQs

-What are the requirements to be a Foster Family with PACT?
+What are the requirements to be a Foster Family with Operation Foster?

 What is a Veterinarian Check?

-- PACT will contact your veterinarian to verify that your pet(s) is up to date on shots and spayed/neutered.
+- Operation Foster will contact your veterinarian to verify that your pet(s) is up to date on shots and spayed/neutered.

-- Make sure you let your veterinarian and give them permission for them to speak with PACT.
+- Make sure you let your veterinarian and give them permission for them to speak with Operation Foster.

 - If you have more than one vet, or a new vet, please provide us with both veterinarians’ information.